Jake Eldrenkamp: Cleveland Browns

-New England Patriots (first stint)
+New England Patriots

-Eldrenkamp signed a reserve/futures contract with the New England Patriots on February 5, 2019, but was waived before the start of training camp on May 20, 2019.
+Eldrenkamp signed a reserve/futures contract with the New England Patriots on February 5, 2019, but was waived before the start of training camp on May 20.

 Indianapolis Colts

 Eldrenkamp was claimed off waivers by the Indianapolis Colts on May 21, 2019.
-He was waived during final roster cuts on August 31, 2019, and signed to the team's practice squad the next day.
-He was promoted to the active roster on December 14, 2019.
+He was waived during final roster cuts on August 31, and was re-signed to the team's practice squad the next day.
+Eldrenkamp was promoted to the active roster on December 14.

 Eldrenkamp was waived again during final roster cuts on September 5, 2020, and re-signed to the team's practice squad the next day.
-He was elevated to the active roster on October 10, October 17, and December 26 for the team's weeks 5, 6, and 16 games against the Cleveland Browns, Cincinnati Bengals, and Pittsburgh Steelers, and reverted to the practice squad after each game.
+He was elevated to the active roster on October 10, October 17, and December 26 for the team's Weeks 5, 6, and 16 games against the Cleveland Browns, Cincinnati Bengals, and Pittsburgh Steelers, and reverted to the practice squad after each game.

 On January 10, 2021, Eldrenkamp signed a reserve/futures contract with the Colts.

-On August 31, 2021, Eldrenkamp was waived by the Colts.
+On August 31, Eldrenkamp was waived by the Colts.

 New England Patriots (second stint)

-On September 22, 2021, the Patriots signed Eldrenkamp to their practice squad, but was released three days later.
+On September 22, 2021, the New England Patriots signed Eldrenkamp to their practice squad, but released him three days later.

 Houston Texans

-On October 5, 2021, Eldrenkamp was signed to the Houston Texans practice squad.
+On October 5, 2021, Eldrenkamp was signed to the Houston Texans' practice squad.
 He signed a reserve/future contract with the Texans on January 11, 2022.
-The Texans waived Eldrenkamp on March 22, 2022.
+The Texans waived Eldrenkamp on March 22.